Top 5 Interior Trends to Take Note of in 2020

 With the rise of organisation sensations such a Marie Kondo, more and more people are embracing the minimalist lifestyle.
 For those who don’t know, Kondo is a consultant who is interested in organising using the “KonMari” method to do so.

-When interviewing Kondo, J.J.
+J.J.
 O’Donoghue wrote in the Japan Times:

 “The KonMari method boils down to this: Discard that which does not bring joy to your life. “